Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Numerical experiments

-We used several methods to estimate the required prediction functions: logistic regression; logistic regression with lasso for variable selection \citep[][R package \texttt{glmnet}]{tibshirani1996}; random forests \citep[RF;][R package \texttt{ranger}]{breiman2001}; gradient boosted trees \citep[XGB;][R package \texttt{xgboost}]{friedman2001}; and a Super Learner \citep[SL;][R package \texttt{SuperLearner}]{vanderlaan2007}.
+We used several methods to estimate the required prediction functions: logistic regression; logistic regression with lasso for variable selection \citep[][R package \texttt{glmnet}]{tibshirani1996}; random forests \citep[RF;][R package \texttt{ranger}]{breiman2001}; gradient boosted trees \citep[XGB;][R package \texttt{xgboost}]{friedman2001}; and a super learner \citep[SL;][R package \texttt{SuperLearner}]{vanderlaan2007}.
 The latter estimator is an ensemble of the former estimators, using cross-validation to determine the convex combination of the individual algorithms that minimizes the cross-validated negative log-likelihood.
-Several possible tuning parameters values were considered for each algorithm (details are provided in the Supporting Information).
+Several possible tuning parameters values were considered for each algorithm (details in Supplementary Material Table~\ref{tab:sl-algs}).
 In the simulated settings considered here, each of these regression methods can estimate $f_{0,p,t}$ consistently (provided that the more flexible methods are properly tuned); therefore, each provides a consistent estimator of the true VIM value.
 If a procedure is misspecified, then it will not provide a consistent estimator of $f_{0,p,t}$, leading to biased VIM estimates.
-Using a large library of candidate algorithms in the Super Learner can help protect against this bias.
+Using a large library of candidate algorithms in the super learner can help protect against this bias.
+At a sample size of 10000, we removed RF and XGB from the super learner to reduce computation time.

 All analyses were performed using cross-fitting to relax the technical conditions and sample-splitting to guarantee valid type I error rates under the case where the VIM is always zero.
-The analyses use code implemented in our R package \texttt{lvimp} \citep{lvimppkg} and may be reproduced using code available online (see details in the Supporting Information).
+The analyses use code implemented in our R package \texttt{lvimp} \citep{lvimppkg} and may be reproduced using code available online (Section~\ref{sec:more_sims}).